 I came from wearing Nike Free 5.0 shoes and Adidas Hyperboost type garbage, so below I’ve included my direct conversion from those and how my shoes fit.

 Anyways, those are my top picks for the best Vivobarefoot shoes around.
 I’ve personally tested and used all of these and you have my honest opinions here.

-In my daily life I cycle between the Primus Trail and Magna Trail the most, and use my own DIY barefoot running sandals whenever the weather is nice.
+In my daily life I cycle between the Primus Trail and Magna FG the most, and use my own DIY barefoot running sandals whenever the weather is nice.